 World renown singer, songwriter, actor, diplomat, activist Charles Aznavour is Armenian!
 He was born in 1924 in Paris to Armenian immigrant parents and became one of France’s most popular singers, was recognized as the most outstanding performer of the century and is arguably one of the most famous Armenians of his time.

 Charles Aznavour, of course, is a stage name, and he was born Shahnour Vaghinag Aznavourian.
 He began performing in Paris at nine years old and when he was 22, he caught the eye of French singer Edith Piaf who brought him on tour with her throughout France and the US.
 His first song, “J’ai Bu,” was written in 1950, followed by his other famous love songs, including “La Boheme”, “She”, “Emmenez moi”, “Hier encore”, and “For me Formidable”, which have earned him the title of “France’s Frank Sinatra”.
 In fact, Aznavour was one of the few European singers who sang a duet with Frank Sinatra!

 Charles Aznavour has written over 800 songs in eight different languages and has acted in over 80 films.
 In terms of Armenian music, Aznavour recorded Armenian folk songs, including Sayat Nova’s “Im Yare” and wrote a song about the Armenian Genocide, "Ils sont tombés (They Fell)".
 In 2006, he began his “farewell tour” with concerts in the US and Canada as well as in Armenia; 2007 brought concerts in Japan and throughout Asia as well as France, Belgium, and the Netherlands; 2009 brought him to Latin America, 2011 in Russia, 2012 in Georgia, 2013 in London.

 In 2014, 2015, 2016 he continued his international tour in Brussels, Berlin, Frankfurt, Barcelona, Madrid, Warsaw, Prague, Moscow, Bucharest, Antwerp, London, Dubai, Montreal, New York, Boston, Miami, Los Angeles, Osaka, Tokyo, Lisbon, Marbella, Monaco, Verona, Amsterdam, and Paris.
-And this year, at the age of 93, his tour continued in São Paulo, Rio de Janeiro, Santiago, Buenos Aires, Moscow, Vienna, Perth, Sydney, Melbourne, and Haiti.
+And in the 2018 year, at the age of 94, he continued his tour in São Paulo, Rio de Janeiro, Santiago, Buenos Aires, Moscow, Vienna, Perth, Sydney, Melbourne, and Haiti.